kalebheitzman/moodle-filter_autotranslate/README.md

 - **Automatic Translation**: Translates content using your chosen OpenAI-compatible service.
 - **Dynamic Tagging**: Tags content on-the-fly during page rendering, supporting third-party modules without manual configuration, in addition to scheduled task-based tagging.
-- **Human Translation Support**: Allows manual review or correction of translations.
+- **Human Translation Support**: Allows manual review or correction of translations, with a user-friendly interface for editing.
-- **Global Reuse**: Identical text shares translations site-wide for efficiency.
+- **Global Reuse**: Identical text shares translations site-wide for efficiency, ensuring consistency across courses.
 - **Course-Specific Rebuild**: Manually rebuild translations for a specific course using the "Rebuild Translations" button.
 - **Customizable**: Works with any translation service following the OpenAI API specification.
-- **Context Awareness**: Organizes translations by Moodle context (e.g., course, module).
+- **Context Awareness**: Organizes translations by Moodle context (e.g., course, module), with context levels inherited from source text for new translations.
 - **Multilang Processing**: Extracts and stores translations from `<span>` and `{mlang}` multilang tags, replacing them with `{t:hash}` tags.
 - [ ] **Search Integration**: Indexes translations for multilingual search results (work in progress).